-As far as trends in event technology go, Augmented and Virtual reality have been at the forefront of 2017.
+As far as trends in event technology go, Augmented and Virtual reality have been a headline topic of the last few years.
 Developers are working with event organisers to create new and innovative ways to enhance the attendee experience.
 As such, our event expectations are changing and the real world alone no longer seems enough.

 Whilst built on similar forms of technology and both utilised to increase engagement, AR and VR are too often used as interchangeable terms.
 In reality (no pun intended) the two are quite unique in their execution and offer a distinct user experience.

 So what are the differences between Augmented and Virtual reality and what benefit does each offer the world of events?

 AR technology allows us to bridge the gap between the physical space and the digital world, overlaying the former with the latter to create a multi-layered reality.

 Most often achieved through the use of a mobile device, computer generated images or sounds are added to our real world environment.
 It took the spotlight thanks to the phenomenal worldwide success of Pokémon Go, a game which encouraged players to interact with their natural surroundings by taking to the great outdoors in search of elusive digital creatures that would appear superimposed over a camera view of their actual surroundings.

 With industry giants such as Apple, Microsoft and Google all implementing plans to develop and roll out AR hardware, our future looks set to become one of mixed reality.
 The technology is also beginning to permeate the marketing world.
 For example, furniture retail giant DFS recently launched their sofa and room planner app, which allows consumers to drop a computer-generated sofa into their living room from the comfort of their own home.

 This combination of the real and the virtual has been hailed to hold great potential for education, health and medicine, as well as being a marketer’s ultimate dream and offering creative scope for the events industry.